nhsconnect/FHIR-CDS/pages/explore/api_referral_request.md

 This element carries a SNOMED code denoting the type of procedure being requested.

 #### Subject element of the ProcedureRequest ####
-This element should always reference a `Patient` resource within a CDS implementation.
+This element should always reference a `Patient` resource.